nziehn/toolbox-geohash/README.md

 # toolbox-geohash

-This package provides a geocoding alternative to the typical geohashing libs - please note that the hashes produces by this library are not compatible with the ones calculated from "normal" geohashing libraries.
+This package provides a alternative to the typical geohashing libs - please note that the hashes produces by this library are not compatible with the ones calculated from "typical" geohashing libraries.

 ### What is the difference?

-In contrast to the "typical" geohashing approach which is using rectangles to map areas on the map to a single index, toolbox-geohash is based building the index from triangles.
+In contrast to the typical geohashing approach which is using rectangles to map areas on the map to a single index, toolbox-geohash is building the hashes from triangles.

 ### Why use this library over the typical approach?

 There are three problems with the typical geohashing approach:

 - In typical geohashing, the area on the map that is hashed to the same location vastly differs depending on the latitude of the coordinate that gets hashed.
-In this library the difference in area between the smalles and biggest hash location is very small.
+In this library (with default settings) the maximum size difference between maximum and minimum hashed area size is a factor of 2.
 - In typical geohashing, the area on the map is not a square but (depending on selected precision) a skewed rectangle that is far from a square.
 In the this library you get triangles that are very close to equilateral triangles regardless of precision.
 - In typical geohashing, you are very restricted in the selection of how big a hashed area should be.
 Typically, increasing the precision by 1 cuts the area in half which makes very big steps.
 In this library you can scale the area in very small steps to fit your usecase as close as possible.